iBug/iBug-source/_posts/2021/2021-10-23-linux-ipsec-with-ip-xfrm.md

 ![Wireshark suggesting alternative sequence number](/image/linux/ipsec/wireshark-expected-sn.png)

-This is because Wireshark is identifying streams by SPI, which is normally different for every IPsec stream, including both directions between the same pair of tunnel endpoints.
-When I'm using the same SPI for both directions, Wireshark gets confused and mistakes them for one stream, and suggests incrementing sequence numbers for "repeated" packets.
+This is because Wireshark identifies streams by SPI, which is normally different for every IPsec stream, including both directions between the same pair of tunnel endpoints.
+When I'm using the same SPI for both directions, Wireshark gets confused and mistakes them for one stream, and suggests incrementing sequence numbers for duplicated packets.

 ## Bonus: IPsec tunnel mode vs. IP-in-IP tunneling inside IPsec transport mode